 These Gluten-Free Nutella Chocolate Chip Cookies are over-the-top rich and intense.
 They are a mind-blowing experience as the batter is made mostly of straight-up Nutella.

 Use a fork to blend the Nutella with the egg whites.
-Once that's fully incorporated, mix in the cocoa flour, followed by the chocolate chips.
+Once that's fully incorporated, mix in the cocoa powder, followed by the chocolate chips.

-Use a 1-1/4-inch ice cream scoop (or teaspoons) to shape the cookies into balls of batter, placing them on the parchment-lined baking sheets as you go.
+Use a 1 1/4-inch ice cookie scoop (or teaspoons) to shape the cookies into balls of batter, placing them on the parchment-lined baking sheets as you go.
 There should be about 15 per sheet, with about 2 inches between them.

 Bake in the preheated 350°F oven until the cookies are almost dry, 8 to 10 minutes.
 It's okay (in fact, it's great) if they are still a bit doughy -- they'll continue to cook a bit out of the oven.
 Let them cool on the baking sheet for 5 minutes and then transfer to a cooling rack.
 Cool them at least until they are room temperature before serving.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.